-As a comprehensive Cloud Native Application Protection Platform ("CNAPP"), Prisma Cloud secures hybrid and multi-cloud environments with continuous visibility and threat prevention across the entire application lifecycle.
-With code to cloud security coverage that encompasses code, infrastructure, workloads, data, networks, web applications, and APIs, Prisma Cloud is the only platform that addresses security needs at every step in the cloud journey.
+As a comprehensive Cloud Native Application Protection Platform ("CNAPP"), Prisma Cloud removes friction and guesswork out of securing hybrid and multi-cloud environments with continuous visibility and threat prevention.
+With code to cloud security coverage that encompasses code, infrastructure, workloads, data, networks, web applications, and APIs, Prisma Cloud is the only platform that addresses security needs at every step in the application lifecycle.
 For inline network security on multi and hybrid-cloud environments, we also offer our VM-Series and CN-Series Firewall offerings.